kytos/of_core/README.rst

 .. attention::

-    THIS NAPP IS STILL EXPERIMENTAL AND IT'S EVENTS, METHODS AND STRUCTURES MAY CHANGE A LOT ON THE NEXT FEW DAYS/WEEKS, USE IT AT YOUR OWN DISCERNEMENT
+    THIS NAPP IS STILL EXPERIMENTAL AND ITS EVENTS, METHODS AND STRUCTURES MAY CHANGE A LOT ON THE NEXT FEW DAYS/WEEKS.
+USE IT AT YOUR OWN DISCRETION.

-The NApp **kytos/of_core** is a NApp responsible to handle OpenFlow basic operations.
+The NApp **kytos/of_core** is a NApp to handle all OpenFlow basic operations.
 The messages covered are:

 -  hello messages;